Graduate School of Economics

 ShinomotoThere are always students in the grad student lab.
 They are either studying quietly or having a heated discussion.
 The students are of all ages and from different regions of the world, so it's fun being able to learn from different perspectives.

-Nishikiori I feel that we are a close-knitted group.
+Nishikiori One of the characteristics of the Graduate School of Economics from my perspective as a stuff is that, I feel that we are a close-knitted group.
 The students are close not only with their advisors but also with the professors who are not their advisor.
 I think having a safe environment for seminars where the students can easily ask questions is very important.
 The exchange students may not be fluent in Japanese at first, but they all improve as they take classes and interact with other grad students.
 I want them all to be proactive in writing and speaking Japanese.

-TanakaProfessor Taira, What’s the appeal of the research environment at the School of Economics?
+NishikioriProfessor Taira, from your perspective, what is the appealing point of the research environment of the Graduate School of Economics?

 TairaI think the small number and the family-like atmosphere.
 If they have ever have a request, we try to make references available in the grad student lab for writing theses.
 We also allocate time for students and faculty to interact outside the classroom, such as guidance and extracurricular study groups.